In Orocovis, the local delicacy is the longaniza, a sausage similar to Spanish chorizo.

 Las Cabañas Doña Juana

 This affordable, family-friendly eatery has been around for more than 30 years.
-Las Cabañas Doña Juana serves dishes like the charcoal-grilled ribs, pork, rice and beans, root vegetables, and tostones are what keep the customers coming back.
+At Las Cabañas Doña Juana, dishes like pork, rice and beans, root vegetables, tostones, and the famous charcoal-grilled ribs are what keep the customers coming back.
 You’ll also find a variety of fritters, including an outstanding alcapurria.

 Roka Dura Wine and Grill

 This quaint wooden restaurant sits at the top of a hill, very close to Toro Verde Nature Adventure Park.
-It is known for its sizzling churrasco, mojitos prepared with natural juices, and savory mofongos.
-At Roka Dura Wine and Grill the mountain views are breathtaking, there’s a great list of wine and cocktails, and the service is friendly.
+Roka Dura Wine and Grill is known for its sizzling churrasco, mojitos prepared with natural juices, and savory mofongos.
+The mountain views are breathtaking, there’s a great list of wine and cocktails, and the service is friendly.
 What more can you ask for?

 Paradise for Your Inbox